eryk260/2sixty/adr/adr-0005-essence-authenticate-cloud-2018-11-14.md

 - Quadrant Network assigned to the project (Shared VPC)
 - Staging & Dev Environments moved to Kubernetes (Preemptible single node; node pool for Dev, Static single node; node pools for Staging)
 - [Production](https://console.cloud.google.com/home/dashboard?organizationId=520597094442&project=essence-authenticate) migrated to Kubernetes from ComputeEngine instance groups (2 node; node pools non-preemptible in 2 regions for failover)
-- KMS to hold secrets for DB and access
+- Cloud KMS to hold secrets for DB and access
 - Deployment CICD done through Gitlab CI file
 - Repo to hold source code https://github.com/essence-tech/essence-keycloak and mirrored through Gitlab for CI Capabilities
-- Ingress resource & controller used for directing Traffic instead of nginx-endpoints project.
+- Ingress resource & controller used for directing Traffic on instead of nginx-endpoints project & keep *.essenceglobal.com domain

-Migrating Dev and Staging to the cloud will mean the deprication of:
+Migrating Dev and Staging to the cloud will mean the deprication of the following VM's:

-authenticate-staging.essenceglobal.com
 Host: ess-lon-keycloak-001s
+Serves: authenticate-staging.essenceglobal.com
 Deployment: Puppet

-authenticate-uat.essenceglobal.com (Used for Dev)
 Host: ess-lon-keycloak-002s
+Serves: authenticate-uat.essenceglobal.com (Used for Dev)
 Deployment: Puppet